 In the United States, a political party is not easily defined.

-Power is more diffuse in American political parties in government.
+Power is more diffuse in American political parties than in government.
 After all, it is possible for government to make a decision binding on everyone.
 There is no mechanism for doing that in our political parties.
 Each party committee is a separate opportunity for conservative activists.

 The giant Senatorial and Congressional party committees of both major parties are entirely independent of the Republican and Democratic national committees, which themselves are the creations of the state parties and their national conventions.